awsdocs/amazon-ecs-developer-guide/doc_source/cluster-auto-scaling.md

 ### Cluster Auto Scaling considerations<a name="cluster-auto-scaling-considerations"></a>

 Consider the following when using cluster Auto Scaling:
-+ The Auto Scaling group that acts as the cluster capacity provider must not have any scaling policies\.
-+ The number of Auto Scaling plans per account is limited\.
-For more information, see [Quotas for your scaling plans](https://docs.aws.amazon.com/autoscaling/plans/userguide/scaling-plan-quotas.html) in the *Amazon EC2 Auto Scaling User Guide*\.
 + The desired capacity for the Auto Scaling group associated with a capacity provider shouldn't be changed or managed by any scaling policies other than the one Amazon ECS manages\.
 + Amazon ECS uses the `AWSServiceRoleForECS` service\-linked IAM role for the permissions it requires to call AWS Auto Scaling, on your behalf\.
 For more information on using and creating Amazon ECS service\-linked IAM roles, see [Service\-linked role for Amazon ECS](using-service-linked-roles.md)\.
 + When using capacity providers with Auto Scaling groups, the IAM user who creates the capacity providers, needs the `autoscaling:CreateOrUpdateTags` permission because Amazon ECS adds a tag to the Auto Scaling group when it associates it with the capacity provider\.